Renewables mean higher costs

 "Tell me anywhere in the world where a higher penetration of renewable energy has been associated with lower electricity prices."

 We agree.
 Cheap electricity with high wind and solar power penetration does not exist.
 Anywhere.

 The problem is the non-synchronous and intermittent nature of wind and solar.
 In short, it cannot produce electricity when and where it is needed.
 And at times it produces too much electricity in relation to demand.
 Peak solar production, for instance, occurs at 1 pm; peak demand is much later in the day.

-Intermittency requires back up in the form of dispatchable power.
+Intermittency requires backup in the form of dispatchable power.
 Gas has been relied upon to play an increasing role here in Australia following the closure of coal power stations.
-The problem with that is, unlike the abundance of cheap gas in the USA, Australia’s gas supplies have tightened, making it more expensive, adding to the wholesale cost of electricity.
+The problem with that is, unlike the abundance of cheap gas in the USA, Australia's gas supplies have tightened, making it more expensive, and adding to the wholesale cost of electricity.